Deader Than Disco: Live-Action TV

 - During his life, Jimmy Savile was an iconic and beloved British TV presenter, hosting Top of the Pops and Jim'll Fix It and raising funds for charities and hospitals.
 Not long after his death in 2011, however, it came out that he had molested and sexually abused hundreds of people (particularly young girls) during his long career.
 The public turned against him virtually overnight, with many organizations that Savile had been a part of disowning him, signs and plaques bearing his name being vandalized and removed en masse, and his own family taking down and destroying the ornate headstone on his grave out of respect for the victims.
 His reputation was sealed by an ITV documentary in 2012 detailing his crimes, which managed to cause a scandal when it revealed that some in The BBC, the National Health Service, and British law enforcement knew about what he was doing (or at least suspected it) and were complicit in covering it up.
-Today, he is a reviled figure in Britain, and entire swaths of the Top of the Pops library are now either off-limits or have those who attended its tapings blurred out to the point of absurdity, as any young person Savile met in that audience could be a possible victim.
+Today, he is a reviled figure in Britain, and entire swaths of the Top of the Pops library are now either off-limits or have those who attended its tapings blurred out to the point of absurdity, as any young person Savile met in that audience could be or could've been a possible victim.